Stained Glass in Wales

 This changed in the mid-nineteenth century with the advent of the Gothic Revival, and the rediscovery of the artistry of the medieval craftsmen resulted in the production of thousands of stained glass windows for churches in a way that defines modern perception of the art.

-Over the last fifty years artists working with glass have taken the use of glass in new directions for a wide range of interior and exterior architectural contexts.
+Over the last sixty years artists working with glass have taken the use of glass in new directions for a wide range of interior and exterior architectural contexts.

 This catalogue draws together hundreds of examples of the art in Wales from the fourteenth century up to the present day.
-These examples are searchable by date, artist, subject and location, listing about 1,800 windows with over 5,000 photographs from about 350 sites across Wales.
+These examples are searchable by date, artist, subject and location, listing about 2,700 windows with over 7,000 photographs from more than 500 sites across Wales.

 Although this database is not a complete inventory of such material, it is hoped that it will form the basis for further investigation and research, as well as future publications.